 1. The total value of their exempt personal property (household furnishings and appliances) is less than $20,000,

-3. All non-exempt property does not outweigh the costs incurred by funeral or hospital expenses.
+3. All non-exempt property does not outweigh the costs incurred by a funeral or hospital expenses.

 1. An application,